abaleem/empathy-detector/README.md

 ## Introduction
 The task was to predict how	suitable a person is to volunteer at a non-profit organization working with	Alzheimer’s patients.

-The dataset was Young People Survey (https://www.kaggle.com/miroslavsabo/young-people-survey/).
-In the dataset people had rated different music genre, school subjects and answered questions about their fears, smoking habits, alcohol consumption, number of siblings etc.
+In the dataset Young People Survey (https://www.kaggle.com/miroslavsabo/young-people-survey/) people had rated different music genre, school subjects and answered questions about their fears, smoking habits, alcohol consumption, number of siblings etc.

 ## Table of Contents